exasol/exaoperation-xmlrpc/EXAoperation_XMLRPC.md

 * `disktype` (`Choice`)
   Type of storage for which this disk will be used.
 * `raidredundancy` (`Int`, optional)
-  Number of copies of each datablock on RAID 10.
+  Number of copies of each datablock on RAID 10, only used if RAID 10 is selected in "Disk RAID" field.

 ### Method `addStorageDisk`